 Duck was brilliant for brainstorming, but Aria needed systematic research and professional documentation.
 She switched to Claude.ai, her “documentation powerhouse.”

 Research Phase 2 — FERPA compliance.
 Claude dove deep into the Family Educational Rights and Privacy Act, focusing on photography and video at school events.
-The key findings: photos at public school events are generally not education records when students are shown participating in activities open to the public without specific focus on individuals; the directory information framework allows schools to designate certain photos with proper parental consent; MNPS already has a permissions portal where families opt in or out of media releases; and photos become education records only when directly tied to a specific student.
+The key findings: photos at public school events are generally not education records when students are shown participating in activities open to the public without specific focus on individuals; the directory information framework allows schools to designate certain photos with proper parental consent; DPSD already has a permissions portal where families opt in or out of media releases; and photos become education records only when directly tied to a specific student.
 “So the framework already exists,” Aria noted.
 “We just need a verification system to ensure only consented students are photographed.”

 With research complete, Aria worked with Claude to create formal documentation.
 Unlike Duck.AI’s free-flowing brainstorming, Claude excelled at structured, professional artifacts.
 Document 1 formalized her voice-to-text accident into a rigorous nine-step verification system.